MAXILLA ANATOMY

 • Transmits greater palatine nerve and vessels

-• Supplies hard palate
+• Supplies your hard palate

 FRONTAL PROCESS